Click to jump down to important advising information and reference lists for each major:

 BS Nutrition Research Requirement

-- (A) NTR 327L Advanced Food Science and one course from a list: one NTR 365 topic (see tab below), or NTR 355 Undergrad Research (see tab below), 355H, 379H, or 353
+- (A) NTR 327L Advanced Food Science (Writing flag) and one course from a list: one NTR 365 topic, NTR 355 Undergrad Research, 355H, 379H, or 353.
+See tabs below for more info.

 - (B) NTR 365 Topic 5 and NTR 365L Community Engagement sequence ("Gardening Class")

-- Two-semester sequence that begins in Fall semesters only.
+- Two-semester sequence begins Fall semesters only.
 See promo video from last year and the NTR 365 tab below for details!
 Note this typically conflicts with NTR 334/234L Foodservice Mgmt, so plan accordingly in separate years.

-- Two-semester sequence that begins in Fall semesters only.
+- Two-semester sequence begins Fall semesters only.
 See promo video from last year and the NTR 365 tab below for details!
 Note this typically conflicts with NTR 334/234L Foodservice Mgmt, so plan accordingly in separate years.

 NTR Courses